roddone/RestoDB/README.md

 - `Authentication.ValidateLifetime (boolean)` : indicates if the Api should validate the lifetime of the token, default false

 ## Cache
-RestoDB can use a cache to be more performant, to do so, use the 'Cache' section in configuration :
+RestoDB can use a cache to be more performant and limit the requests to the database, to do so, use the 'Cache' section in configuration :
-- `Cache.Enabled (boolean)` : indicated if the Api should use cache or not, default: false
+- `Cache.Enabled (boolean)` : indicates if the Api should use cache or not, default: false
 - `Cache.DurationInSeconds (int)` : indicates the cache duration in seconds, default: 60s
 - `Cache.Absolute (boolean)` : indicates if the cache should be absolute(true) or sliding(false), default: true

+## Cors
+You can enable and configure Cors this way :
+- `Cors.Enabled (boolean)`: indicates if the Api should use Cors or not, default: false
+- `Cors.AllowedOrigins (string[])`: the allowed origins
+- `Cors.AllowedMethods (string[])`: the allowed methods
+- `Cors.AllowedHeaders (string[])`: the allowed headers

+## Rate limiting
+You can enable and configure rate limiting this way :
+- `RateLimiter.Enabled (boolean)`: indicates if the Api should enable rate limiter, default: false
+- `RateLimiter.PermitLimit (int)`: the number of requests allowed during the specified window, default: 100
+- `RateLimiter.WindowInSeconds (int)`: the window in seconds, default: 60
+- `RateLimiter.QueueLimit (int)`: the number of requests to be queued if the limit is reached, default: 0

 ## Todo
 - ~~Jwt authentication~~